If you’re searching for a simple way to buy term life insurance online, you may want to give Ladder a look.

 The whole process takes just two or three minutes, and then you get an immediate quote online.
 There’s also live support available if you need it during the shopping process.

-We pulled sample quotes for a few different potential customers, all of whom don’t use tobacco.
-Here’s what we found:
+We received sample quotes for a few different potential customers, all of whom don’t use tobacco.

 Customer 1: Female, 25, looking for a 30-year term with one child.
 She has $40,000 in annual household income and $200,000 remaining on her mortgage balance.